amj18/ml-price-predict-app/README.md

 * Allows user to create, update, delete and search for recipes based on recipe name and ingredients

 Potential improvements
+* Prevent empty records from being entered into the database
 * Include user authentication so that only particular users or admin can access all recipes at the /recipes endpoint
 * Currently vulnerable to SQL injection hence that could be improved on